HajimeKawahara/exojax/documents/userguide/modit.rst

        (DeviceArray([0.10000002, 0.3000002 ], dtype=float32), DeviceArray([1, 4], dtype=int32))

 For wavenumber, the F64 precision is required.
-So, `npgetix <../exojax/exojax.spec.html#exojax.spec.dit.npgetix>`_ is used for precomputation, which is numpy version of getix.
+So, `npgetix <../exojax/exojax.spec.html#exojax.spec.lsd.npgetix>`_ is used for precomputation, which is numpy version of getix.
 Then, back to the original problem, we need to pre-compute the contribution and index for wavgrid as follows:

 .. code:: ipython

-       >>> from exojax.spec.dit import npgetix
+       >>> from exojax.spec.lsd import npgetix
        >>> cx, ix=npgetix(wav,wavgrid)
        >>> cx, ix
        (array([0.29999995]), array([2]))